huan/ng-plus-wechaty/README.md

 </wechaty>
 ```

-Learn more:

-1. [How to create your own Wechaty Hostie Token with the Web Protocol #1986](https://github.com/wechaty/wechaty/issues/1986) This step you will need a Wechaty Token for connecting to the Wechaty Puppet Service.
-Please read the issue `wechaty/wechaty#1986` for how to make it by yourself.

-Example: How to setup a Wechaty token (copy & paste ready)
+#### Create a Wechaty Hostie Token

+Copy the following shell script and then paste it into the term of your server, to setup your Wechaty token:

 ```sh
 export WECHATY_TOKEN=puppet_hostie_your_example_token